Late farming entrepreneur was a 'legend' in the industry

-The passing of prominent farming entrepreneur Colin Harvey has left a "big gap" in the agriculture industry.
+A man who died at a popular Northland Beach last week was a Officer of the New Zealand Order of Merit doing "an activity that he cherished" at a location he loved.

-Harvey died following a water-related incident at Northland's Lang's Beach on Friday afternoon.
+Farming entrepreneur Colin Harvey died following a water-related incident at Lang's Beach on Friday afternoon.

-Emergency services responded to a report shortly after 4.30pm that a man had been located unresponsive in the water at the Waipu beach.
+Emergency services responded to a report shortly after 4.30pm that a man had been located unresponsive in the water.

 This followed an earlier water death that day after a person died in Te Puia Springs in the Waikato town of Kawhia.